ChrisCoffey/Articles/content/posts/long_reads/heroku_dyno_analysis.md

 CR is intended to be highly responsive to creating new applications and dynos, while PS is meant for longer-running processes that can afford slower startup times.
 All of my experience is with CR, and that is what I'll be referring to as Heroku throughout the remainder of this post.

-As a multi-tenant environment, Heroku's CR maintains a sizeable cluster of machines in AWS which it uses to allocate new dynos as necessary.
+As a multi-tenant environment, Heroku's CR maintains a sizable cluster of machines in AWS which it uses to allocate new dynos as necessary.
 Heroku allows horizontally scaling applications and makes a best effort to allocate different dynos for the same application into different availability zones, providing some "free" redundancy.
 Additionally, because they have a large cluster of machines up and running at all times, allocating the marginal dyno is typically extremely fast because it doesn't involve allocating any additional nodes to the cluster.
 In other words, the CR provides fast startup times for new dynos because the majority of the dynos running are sharing time with dynos from other customers.